-When you’re looking to connect with successful people, it can be easy to take the route of reaching out to lots of folks en masse, without a mindset or focus on quality.
+When you’re looking to connect with successful people, it’s easy to reach out to many folks en masse without a mindset or focus on quality.

 But that would be a mistake.

-Instead, you should narrow your list down to the three or four people you most want to connect with.
+Instead, narrow your list to the three or four people you most want to connect with.

-That way your efforts will be more focused and you’ll be that much more likely to reach success.
+That way, your efforts will be more focused, and you’ll be much more likely to succeed.

 Establishing one quality relationship with one successful person is much better than wasting your time trying to establish five connections that don’t have your best efforts put towards them.